bitdust-io/www/README.md

 ## Deploying

-You can just open "index.html" file in the root folder of your local "www" repository and fully automated and independent copy of the web site will be rendered in your web browser.
-The web site do not require database to be avaialble on your host and only serve static HTML pages at the moment.
+You can just open a "index.html" file in the root folder of your local "www" repository, and a fully automated and independent copy of the website will be rendered in your web browser.
+The website does not require a database to be available on your host and only serves static HTML pages at the moment.

-On the live machine serving https://bitdust.io resource "www" repository is cloned and direcly loaded into WWW folder maintained by Apache2 web server.
+On the live machine serving https://bitdust.io resource "www", the repository is cloned and directly loaded into the WWW folder maintained by the Apache2 web server.

-On live machine cron job is runnig every 5 minutes and executes `./deploy` script from repository root.
-After your "Pull Request" gets merged changes will be automatically delivered to BitDust web site in a short period.
+The live machine cron job runs every 5 minutes and executes the `./deploy` script from the repository root.
+After merging your "Pull Request", changes will be automatically delivered to the BitDust website quickly.